Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios-wwdc-16407.md

 - [Inspection](#Inspection) (20:30)
 - [Settings](#Settings) (28:33)

+At the end of this presentation, it's highly recommended to take a look at the [Accessibilty Inspector new features](./dev-ios-wwdc-19000.html#AccessibilityInspector) introduced in Xcode 11 so as to be as up to date as possible.
-Thereafter, the selection of a title will give rise to the video playback on the Apple website directly at the proper moment.
+</br></br>Thereafter, the selection of a title will give rise to the video playback on the Apple website directly at the proper moment.</br></br>

 <a name="AccessibilityInspector"></a>
 ### [Accessibility Inspector (09:38)](https://developer.apple.com/videos/play/wwdc2016/407/?time=578)